-Korean boxwood is a small, mounded broad-leaf evergreen shrub with small, glossy, light green leaves and a uniform, formal habit.
+Korean boxwood is a small, mounded, broad-leaf evergreen shrub with small, glossy, light green leaves and a broad uniform formal habit.

 - Mixed border